saintsantos/webapp_workshop_complete/README.md

 # Web Application Workshop - Database Setup

+Welcome to the UB Scientista/ACM Web Application Workshop Series!
 This week we will be getting familiar with databases, especially MySQL.

 ![MySQL Logo][mysql-logo]